OscarBergPRIV/Gentle-Introduction-to-neural-ordinary-differential-equations/neuralODE.md

 $a(t) := \frac{dL}{dx(t)}$

-One can show, that the adjoint state folowws the following relationship:
+One can show, that the adjoint state follows the following relationship:

 $da(t)/dt = -a(t) \cdot \frac{df(x(t))}{dx}$